ShubhamMca88/Docker/todo/README.md

 # Dockerizing a Simple Web Application

 **Description:**
-Start with a basic project by containerizing a simple web application (e.g., a Python Flask app or a Node.js app).
+Start with a basic project by containerizing a simple web application (e.g., a React based app or a Node.js app).
 This project will help you understand the basic concepts of Docker, including creating Dockerfile, building Docker images, and running containers.

 ### Skills Covered:
 - Dockerfile